-The Morris Area Public Library welcomes the public use of Library facilities for educational, civic, cultural, and other uses consistent with the public interest when such use does not interfere with normal Library operations or Library sponsored activities.
+The MAPL welcomes the public use of Library facilities for educational, civic, cultural, and other uses consistent with the public interest when such use does not interfere with normal Library operations or Library sponsored activities.
 Permission to use the facility is revocable and does not constitute a lease.
 The Library reserves the right to deny applications for use based on availability of space, availability of Library Staff, frequency of use, or as further outlined in this policy.
+Permission to use a Library meeting space does not imply Library endorsement of the aims, policies, or activities of any group or organization.
+Advertisements or announcements implying such endorsement are not permitted.